Download

 -

-files through activating the debug mode, File -> Settings -> Debug mode.
+can generate debug files through activating the debug mode, File -> Settings

 Examples